Undergraduates Transferring College Credit

 - Can I transfer courses from community colleges?

 Once a student has matriculated at Rice, many departments do not allow Rice equivalent transfer credit from community colleges.
-The BioSciences, Business, Chemistry, Economics, English, History, Physics, and Political Science departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.
+The BioSciences, Business, Chemistry, Economics, English, History, and Physics departments will not grant Rice equivalent credit to coursework completed at community colleges or 2-year institutions.

 - What if I want to transfer credit from a quarter-system school?